StevenClontz/escape-pod-puzzlehunt-2016/pages/5-escape-pod.md

 Briefing; the other four codewords are hidden in **Puzzles A-D**.)

-When you think you have determined the three correct names from the list above, report the names of the three Soviet spies to one of my operatives stationed at this location to complete your mission!
+When you think you have determined the three correct names from the list above, report the names of the three Soviet spies to my operative stationed at this location to complete your mission!

-We will announce results over the [FB](#) and [Twttr](#) protocols, so keep an eye on those channels!
 Thanks for your hard work, and good luck.

 \- JEH